 The winds are picking up and the leaves are falling down.
 This blustery season finds us reaching for our scarves, preparing to cozy in.
 Every year at this time, our patients come in remarking that they don’t have as much energy, and it’s becoming harder to get out of bed in the morning.
 (Check out this blog post on sleep cycles in the Fall and Winter here!)
 They are often disappointed by this transition, disappointed in themselves for not feeling as productive, their moods slightly darkened by the looming reality that “Winter is coming.”

 These tendencies are due to Autumn’s natural direction towards consolidation, which allows us to harvest and gather our energies and resources, fortifying us for the Winter.
 Autumn is an extremely useful time.
-It serves a beautiful purpose in it’s transition.
-It is the season of the Lungs in Chinese Medicine, and the Lungs provide us with the capacity to take things in, and let things go.
+It serves a beautiful purpose in its transition.
+It is the season of the Lungs in Chinese Medicine, and the Lungs provide us with the capacity to take things in and let things go.

-Just as one of their physiological duties is to inhale and exhale, take in oxygen and let out carbon dioxide, their emotional assignment is that of taking in what is new and useful to us, and letting go of what no longer serves us.
+Just as one of their physiological duties is to inhale and exhale, take in oxygen and let out carbon dioxide, their emotional assignment is that of taking in what is new and useful to us and letting go of what no longer serves us.

 It is the organ system that processes our grief.
 Sometimes if sadness grows too heavy, we will see illnesses affect the Lungs.
 Likewise, a weakened Lung system might create a propensity for melancholy in an individual.
-The healthy ability to let things go (objects, bad relationships, etc,) is a sign of good Lung Qi, while the holding onto these things long after they have expired in their value, might indicate a deficiency of the Lungs.
+The healthy ability to let things go (objects, bad relationships, etc,) is a sign of good Lung Qi while holding onto these things long after they have expired in their value, might indicate a deficiency of the Lungs.

 The Lungs flower to the skin (our external lung) and we will often see skin conditions relating to lung pathology, such as the often noted correlation between eczema and asthma, or how the skin becomes lusterless and actually suffocates after years of cigarette smoking.

 The Lungs are known as the “Delicate Organ” because they are directly in contact with the external environment and often suffer the first blows of an external attack, such as a cold or flu.
 In those with weakened immunity, we often find a disharmony in the Lung system.
-Conversely, people with strong Lungs can enjoy robust immunity, and often get through the season untouched by the passing epidemics.
+Conversely, people with strong Lungs can enjoy robust immunity and often get through the season untouched by the passing epidemics.

 Our voice is projected by our Lungs.
-Speaking loudly and assuredly might indicate one has strong Lungs, while speaking in a soft or whispery tone might indicate the Lungs are suffering.
+Speaking loudly and assuredly might indicate one has strong Lungs while speaking in a soft or whispery tone might indicate the Lungs are suffering.
 We can sometimes lose our voice altogether if the Lungs are attacked suddenly by heat and wind (Think Laryngitis.)

 Metaphorically and physically, the Lungs allow for us to receive.
 The descending action of the Lungs directs our breath downward and inward, and when they are weakened we might see a counter flow of this direction, such as coughing or wheezing.
 Likewise, the consolidating energy of the Lungs allows for us to be strong in our boundaries with others and with the world around us and maintain order in our lives.
-We might need to strengthen this organ in those who have difficulty with boundaries, are perpetually disorganized or have trouble releasing things from their lives.
+We might need to strengthen this organ in those who have difficulty with boundaries, are perpetually disorganized, or have trouble releasing things from their lives.

 The organ system of the Large Intestine is paired with the Lungs, which help it to direct waste down and out.
 Sometimes digestive issues such as constipation may trace back to the Lungs if they are too weak to help direct the energy in the Large Intestine downward.